yafred/lichess-blind-mode/docs/_pages/tutorial.markdown

 * If you want to know all the legal moves for a piece before committing, select the piece and press **`m`**.
 * If you want to move using the command field instead, press **`i`** to jump to the input form and type `e4`.

 ### 4.5 Playing on Touchscreen Devices

 Support for touchscreen devices has been newly introduced in Lichess Blind Mode.
 This is an early implementation, and feedback is very welcome to improve usability.
-Currently, only the **Playing a Game** mode supports touchscreen interaction — **Puzzle** and **Analysis** modes are not yet included.

 #### Layout Notice